MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 You create a new variable named OCIO with the path to the config.
-This variable will be used by ALL software that can read it. (unless overriden).
+This variable will be used by ALL software that can read it. (unless overridden).

-This is not a recommended solution as you polute your environment variable + if you decide to switch the config for an other one all your previous project will be broken.
+This is not a recommended solution as you pollute your environment variable
++ if you decide to switch the config for another one all your previous project will be broken.

-Set localy at startup
+Set locally at startup
-"""""""""""""""""""""
+""""""""""""""""""""""

 You defined the environment variable in a start-up script.
 This is the cleanest way to do it but means you can't use the Windows shortcut